 Like HDSDR, not only does sdr-radio have a RF FFT signal and waterfall display, but also an optional audio spectrum FFT and waterfall display.
 Built in are also several DSP features like a noise blanker, noise reduction filter, notch filter and squelch options.
 The EMNS noise reduction filter is particularly good at automatically cleaning up and clarifying voice signals.

 To add to the feature list, sdr-radio also has built in PSK, RTTY and RDS decoders, and also comes with a satellite tracker.
-Furthermore, sdr-radio has an excellent remote server which will allow you to easily set up and connect to a remote RTL-SDR server over a network or the internet.
+Furthermore, sdr-radio V2 (not V3 yet) has an excellent remote server which will allow you to easily set up and connect to a remote RTL-SDR server over a network or the internet.
 Finally, sdr-radio is capable of listening to up to 6 signals in the same chunk of visible spectrum at a time.

 Digital Audio Broadcasting (DAB) is a digital method for broadcasting radio stations.
 The rtl dongles official driver has DAB decoding capabilities.
 But when the rtl dongle is used as a software radio, this capability from the original drivers can not used.